hettlage/token-auth-request/specs/index.rst

  The `auth_response_parser` replaces the default function for parsing the response body of the POST request for getting a token.
 It must accept a string as its only argument, and it must return a dictionary with `token` and `expires_in` as keys.

+ The property `no_authentication` can be used to disable authentication.
+If authentication is disabled, no authentication request is made.
+The Authorization header still may be sent with HTTP requests, but this not necessarily the case.

 The package also defines an exception type `AuthException`.
 An `AuthException` should be raised if the server replies with a 401 error when a token is requested, or if an HTTP request is made after the object's `logout` method has been called.

 Tests